ph03iA/MangaFlow---Auto-Scroll-for-Manga-Readers/README.md

 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable **"Developer mode"** in the top-right corner.
 4. Click **"Load unpacked"** and select the extension's folder.
-5. Pin the MangaFlow icon to your toolbar for easy access.
+5. Pin the MangaFlow icon to your toolbar for easy access!

 ## How to Use